mzak1wan/PC-nodes/README.md

 ## Installation
 The fastest way to run the code is to use `poetry`, which can be installed from [here](https://python-poetry.org/docs/#installation).

-After cloning the repository on your computer, you can go to the pc-node folder (`cd path_to_the_folder/pc-node`) and run `poetry install` to install all the required dependencies.
-You can then run jupyter-lab with `poetry run Jupiter lab`.
+After cloning the repository on your computer, you can go to the pc-node folder with `cd path_to_the_folder/pc-node`.
+You can then run `poetry install` to install all the required dependencies.
+Once the dependencies are installed, you can for example run jupyter-lab with `poetry run jupiter lab`.